 The property was occupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 My inspection of the roof covering was restricted from ground level.
-My inspection of the main roof space was restricted to the floored areas around the access hatch and by the provision of stored goods and insulation materials therein.
-I was not able to inspect the sub floor area as the access hatch is beneath floor coverings.
-The garage was stored.
+My inspection of the roof space was restricted to a limited head and shoulders only appraisal and by the provision of insulation materials therein.
+I was not able to inspect the sub floor area as an access hatch was not found.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.

 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
-The report does not include an asbestos inspection.
-However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
-If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects, particularly in cupboards.
 Floor coverings have not been moved.
 Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
 Concealed areas beneath and around bath and shower tray areas were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.